Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 Added sugar is in nearly everything.
 One review of the consumer packaged food market revealed that over 80% of all goods contained added sugar.

 Early on in the COVID pandemic, I found myself dealing with the initial pressures of a poor economy with cheap beer and junk food.
 I had stopped going to the gym, was eating too much garbage, drinking too much beer, and overall living a very liver-unhealthy life.
-I went to my doctor and found out that my triglyceride levels, which closely relate to liver fat percentage (fatty liver disease), had soared to over 400 in just a few months of poor habits.
+I went to my doctor and found out that my triglyceride levels, which are closely related to liver fat percentage, had soared to over 400 in just a few months of poor habits.
 Studies have shown that major changes in lipid profiles can happen in as little as two weeks.
-While scary, the silver lining of this means that it can also be reversed in as little as a few weeks as well, and thus that it’s never too late to start adopting healthy habits.
+While scary, the silver lining of this is that the liver is a regenerative organ, and there are many lifestyle changes one can make to reverse this, up until a certain point.

 (Note: There’s a number of studies showing the efficacy of low-carbohydrate diets on triglycerides and dyslipidemia overall.
 How?
 Because it grinds de novo lipogenesis to a halt—i.e., it essentially turns off the body’s ability to create fat from other sources, such as sugar, and thus can lower the amount of fat in the bloodstream in total despite a higher fat diet.)